yutotetuota/bellcore-node/docs/services/db.md

 # Db Service

-The db service provides an abstraction over the underlying database used to store the indexes in bitcore-node.
+The db service provides an abstraction over the underlying database used to store the indexes in bellcore-node.

 ## Service Configuration